nonstopslip/Calculations/README.md

 # Calculations

 A client-side Minecraft Fabric calculator mod.
-Adds a calculator GUI that can be opened with a keybind(default z).
+Adds a calculator GUI that can be opened with a keybind(default y).

 ![2023-04-23_16 14 43](https://user-images.githubusercontent.com/130693918/233845010-d0932903-53ca-4b6c-94bf-ab2d93a2045f.png)